Early results in the search for extreme coronal line emitters with the Dark Energy Spectroscopic Instrument: Introduction

 We structure the work as follows.
-In Section~\ref{sec:ObservationsAndData} we outline the spectroscopic and photometric datasets along with the value-added catalogue used to identify and classify our identified ECLE candidates.
+Section~\ref{sec:ObservationsAndData} outlines the spectroscopic and photometric datasets along with the value-added catalogue used to identify and classify our identified ECLE candidates.
 In Section~\ref{sec:sleipnir}, we describe our \sleipnir\ code and outline sources of potential contamination for similar searches and how these are dealt with in our survey.
-In Section~\ref{sec:Sample_Construction_and_Classification} we describe the construction, processing, and classification of the DESI EDR ECLE sample.
+Section~\ref{sec:Sample_Construction_and_Classification} describes the construction, processing, and classification of the DESI EDR ECLE sample.
 In Section~\ref{sec:EDR_ECLEs} we move to specific descriptions of the most promising candidates identified through the search, including three objects we identify as being linked to TDEs.
 A sample of AGNs with coronal emission lines (CrL-AGNs) identified in the EDR search, which whilst not the focus of this work, can serve as a reference catalogue and basis for further work on such objects, is described in Appendix~\ref{sec:AGN_Candidates}.
-In Section~\ref{sec:Analysis}, we disuses the properties of our newly identified TDE-ECLEs and place their MIR evolution in context with the existing sample.
-We also determine galaxy normalised, mass normalised, and volumetric rates for TDE-linked ECLEs based on our analysis of DESI EDR, finding these to be broadly consistent with rates determined in previous works.
-Finally, in Section~\ref{sec:Conclusions} we summarise our findings that DESI is an effective search engine for TDE linked ECLEs and other coronal line displaying galaxies whilst highlighting the importance of follow-up spectroscopy to confirm the evolution and classification of such objects.
+In Section~\ref{sec:Analysis}, we discuss the properties of our newly identified TDE-ECLEs and place their MIR evolution in context with the existing sample.
+We also determine galaxy normalised, mass normalised, and volumetric rates for TDE-linked ECLEs based on our analysis of DESI EDR, finding these to be broadly consistent with rates determined in previous work.
+In Section~\ref{sec:Conclusions}, we summarise our finding that DESI is an effective search engine for TDE-linked ECLEs and other coronal line galaxies, whilst highlighting the importance of follow-up spectroscopy to confirm the evolution and classification of such objects.